 Mission & History

-- Lewis Powell, Jr. U.S. Supreme Court Justice (ret.)
-During his tenure as President of the American Bar Association
+- Retired U.S Supreme Court Justice Lewis Powell, Jr., during his tenure as president of the American Bar Association

 In 1994, the Foundation established the James W. Cooper Fellows as the result of a generous bequest from James W. Cooper.
-The Fellows sponsor projects and programs that enhance understanding of the role of law in society and promote the highest ideals of the legal system.
+The Fellows develop and sponsor projects and programs to promote a better understanding of the legal profession, the judicial system, and the role of law in society; to explore ways to improve the profession and the administration of justice; and to further the highest ideals of the legal system.

 To read about the CBF's mission and strategic plan, please click here.